13 Creepy Facts You Didn’t Know About Canada

 Check out more quirky hotels across Canada.

-There are Plenty of Scary (Sounding) Places in Canada
+There are plenty of scary (sounding) places in Canada

 Canada has some creepy-sounding communities lurking within its borders.
 Travellers may feel their hair stand on end when passing through the chillingly-named Bloodvein River, Poison Creek, Burnt Arm, Destruction Bay, Goblin, Skull Creek, Hatchet Cove, Bone Town, Gore Bay and Coffin Cove.
 Brrr!

-If you enjoyed those, you won’t want to miss the 50 funniest town names across Canada.
+Check out the 50 funniest town names across Canada.

 Phantoms of Old Montreal